 This antiquarian rhetoric of changing fortunes would not have been unfamiliar to participants in the legal disputes of the early fifteenth century.
 The agreement between Sir John Hopton and the burgesses of Dunwich in 1436, which used the tree and the rod to interpret and communicate local jurisdictional boundaries, deployed a rhetoric that included the words ‘sureness’, ‘in case’ and, strikingly, ‘fortune’, in an explicit attempt to ‘avoid trouble and traverse’ in future.
 Though perhaps heightened in the context of repeated and sustained environmental change, this language of ‘just in case’ was utterly typical of jurisdictional settlements made throughout late medieval England.
 This is significant, indeed, for how we think about jurisdiction more generally.

 A 1478 boundary agreement between two North Yorkshire squires, for example, allowed for the eventuality that Richard Croft’s hounds might accidently run onto Roland Place’s land during a hunt.
-If they did so, it was specified that Croft should not cross the border with them but instead blow his horn to recall them; but equally that if he found the dogs on his land, Place should merely ‘rebuke þame and no noder hurt ne damage do’.
+If they did so, it was specified that Croft should not cross the border with them but instead blow his horn to recall them; but equally that if Place found the dogs on his land, he should merely ‘rebuke thame and no noder hurt ne damage do’.
 Some version of this situation had obviously happened before and aggravated tensions between the two, yet the agreement allowed for the possibility that it would happen again in the envisioned future of peaceful coexistence.

-Settlements, compositions, arrangements — in their own etymology they represented the aspiration that authority could be finally and definitively fixed, and left to abide; but in their very language they admitted the possibility that all would come undone again.
+Settlements, compositions, arrangements — in their own etymology they represented the aspiration that authority could be finally and definitively fixed, and left to abide; but in their very terms they admitted the possibility that all would come undone again.
 The ways in which authority was interpreted — through texts that claimed it had endured for hundreds of years, through boundary markers that ancestors had memorized since their youth — certainly made it seem enduring, and undoubtedly this was an important aspect of its influence over people.
 But, as we have seen, it was also frequently interrupted: by changes to the landscape, through deliberate defiance, or through reinterpretation.
-These countervailing sentiments coexisted in late medieval conceptualizations of jurisdiction.
-They highlight the extent to which jurisdictional disputes were a product of its structural contradictions, as well as the changed socio-political conditions of the later fourteenth and fifteenth centuries.
-Jurisdiction was forced to compete in the cacophonous public sphere of late medieval politics, in which multiple claims of authority were made.
-A conceptualization of jurisdiction as a process of interpretation and communication not only helps us to conceive of the interrelation of authorities operating in a given milieu, but also the complex and often contested ways in which they performed their work.
+In the cacophonous public sphere of late medieval politics, jurisdictional claims were just that – claims – which no tree nor rod could permanently resolve.

 .